 2020 is an exciting time to be in the marketing industry.
-We’re simultaneously becoming more data driven than ever, while coming back to the roots of why data matters in the first place: our customers.
+We’re simultaneously becoming more data-informed than ever while coming back to the roots of why data matters in the first place: our customers.

-The top data driven marketing trends help to answer these questions and more.
-Read on to learn more about the future of data driven marketing.
+The top data-informed marketing trends help to answer these questions and more.
+Read on to learn more about the future of data-informed marketing.

 1. Ethical data collection